chalmersproject/chalmers-website/src/pages/projects/chalmerssignal/index.md

 > By quickly browsing the Chalmers Map, a shelter staff member will only need to make a single call to reach a shelter that is likely to have space.

 Interested in knowing more?
 Or do you work at a shelter and are interested in getting a chalmers signal for your location?
-Please reach out to us at <a href="mailto:info@chalmerscards.com">info@chalmerscards.com </a>!
+Please reach out to us at <a href="mailto:info@chalmers.cards">info@chalmers.cards </a>!

 </article>